eljost/pysisyphus/docs/coordinate_systems.rst

 Especially at transition state guesses, where increased atom distances are common, bonds may be missed.

-In such cases, additional coordinate can be requested explicitly.
+In such cases, additional coordinates can be requested explicitly.
 If additional coordinates are requested, **a nested list is expected [[coord0], [coord1], ...]**.

 .. code:: yaml